Victoria amazonica (Poepp.) J. C. Sowerby

 Bloom Time: Summer

-Victoria cruziana is a giant, water lily with large floating, mid-green lily pads that can reach up to 8 feet (2.4 m) in diameter and can support the weight of a small adult.
+Victoria cruziana is a giant water lily with large floating mid-green lily pads that can reach up to 8 feet (2.4 m) in diameter and support a small adult's weight.
 Its leaves are reddish-purple and softly hairy on the underside.
 The ephemeral pineapple-scented blooms appear in summer, lasting only two nights.
-The flowers are up to 16 inches (40 cm) in diameter, white the first night, turning pink on the second night.
+Flowers are up to 16 inches (40 cm) in diameter, white the first night turning pink on the second night.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 How to Grow and Care

-In the wild, the giant waterlily is a short-lived perennial, but at Kew, Royal Botanic Gardens, it is raised as an annual from seed planted each January.
+The giant waterlily is a short-lived perennial in the wild, but at Kew, Royal Botanic Gardens, it is raised as an annual from seed planted each January.

 - Back to genus Victoria